 The Romano-Germanic Museum features a remarkable abundance of hidden treasures that offer an insight into the typical Roman life, including a collection of Roman glass.

 The museum is not only home to Roman artefacts; it is a Roman site itself.

 The Belgian district is one of the trendiest neighbourhoods in Cologne – and this is for a good reason.

-You can head over to Brüsseler Platz at the heart of the Belgian District where you can mix with the locals and join in the parties and celebration in the quarter.
+You can head over to Brüsseler Platz at the heart of the Belgian District, where you can mix with the locals and join in the parties and celebrations in the quarter.

-The impressive transformation of industrially used waterfronts into a beautiful modern district and combination of old and new architecture makes for a special allure about the district.
+The impressive transformation of industrially used waterfronts into a beautiful modern district and the combination of old and new architecture make for a special allure about the district.

 What a way to bring your trip to this unique city to an end!
 Different companies offer boat cruise services – and they run at various times of the day.